Cumberland Township supervisors to hold public hearing Aug. 31

-The Cumberland Township Board of supervisors will hold a public hearing on Tuesday, Aug.
-31, at 6 p.m. in the Nemacolin Fire Company’s hall, located at 441 Roosevelt Ave. in Nemacolin.
+The Cumberland Township Board of supervisors will hold a public hearing at 6 p.m.
+Tuesday, Aug.
+31 in Nemacolin Fire Company’s hall, located at 441 Roosevelt Ave. in Nemacolin.

-The hearing is being held to secure citizen input for the development of the township’s proposal for the 2019 Community Development Block Grant Program.
+Citizens will have the opportunity to provide input for the development of the township’s proposal of the Community Development Block Grant Program.
 The 2021 allocation is $121,697.

 The main national objective of CDBG funding is to benefit low and moderate-income persons.
 Portions of the funding can also be used for slums and blight, or urgent need.